CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-key-in-collection/wait-for-key-in-collection-to-exist-block.md

 ## Remarks

-### Waiting For a Key to Exist in a Collection That Doesn't Exist

-When trying to wait for a key to exist, in a collection that doesn't exist, it is treated the same as when a key does not exist in a collection that does exist; see example [Wait For A Key To Exist in a Data Storage Collection][Wait For Missing Key].
+### Block Timeout

+This block has a default [Block Timeout][] of 60 seconds.
+If the execution waits for longer than 60 seconds the block will throw a [BlockTimeoutException][].

 ### Case Sensitivity

 [Collection Name][Collection Name Property] is case insensitive (e.g. 'Collection' is the same as 'collection'), so trying to wait for a key `"users"` to exist in a [Data Storage Collection][] named `"Collection"` while `"COLLECTION"` already exists would wait for `"users"` in the [Data Storage Collection][] `"COLLECTION"`.

 [Key][Key Property] is case sensitive (e.g. `"user"` is not the same as `"USER"`).

+### Waiting For a Key to Exist in a Collection That Doesn't Exist

+When trying to wait for a key to exist, in a collection that doesn't exist, it is treated the same as when a key does not exist in a collection that does exist; see example [Wait For A Key To Exist in a Data Storage Collection][Wait For Missing Key].

 [Collection Scope Property]: {{< ref "#collection-scope" >}}
 [Collection Name Property]: {{< ref "#collection-name" >}}